anacmota/miFISH/README.md

 We performed additional iFISH experiments using a set of 60 singly labelled iFISH probes targeting multiple evenly spaced loci along chr1, 2 and 10, which we retrieved from our iFISH probe repository (Gelali et al Nat.
 Comm.
 2019).
 We then calculated all the pairwise distances either between probes labelled with the same color or between probes labeled with two different colors and examined how the pairwise distances change with increasing genomic distances between the probes.

 Find the script for this analysis in **_iFISH chr1 chr2 chr10_** folder.
+Extract the script to a working folder where the **_datasets folder_** should be in the same directory as the working script.
+The script **_main_chr1_2_10_single_colour_** is ready to be run by the user.
+To specify the chromosome, change the number in line 6 from "2" to "1" or "10".
+To specify the dataset replicate to be run, change the number in line 10 from "_rep1" to "_rep2" or for chr1 is empty "" (no replicate).